ioos/bio_mobilization_workshop/_episodes/01-introduction.md

 {: .challenge}

 ### Darwin Core Mapping
 Now that we understand a bit more about why Darwin Core was created and how it is used today we can begin the work of mapping data to the standard.
 The key resource when mapping data to Darwin Core is the [Darwin Core Quick Reference Guide](https://dwc.tdwg.org/terms/).
 This document provides an easy-to-read reference of the currently recommended terms for the Darwin Core standard.
-There are a lot of terms there and you won't use them all for every dataset (or even use them all on any dataset).
-As your experience grows with mapping to these terms you might gain experience with each term. 😊 Though there are mechanisms to do the mapping from your headers to the DwC terms (using `meta.xml`), we highly recommend changing the column names to match the Darwin Core term verbatim.
+There are a lot of terms there and you won't use them all for every dataset (or even use them all on any dataset) but as you apply the standard to more datasets you'll become more familiar with the terms.

 > ## Tip
 > If your raw column headers are Darwin Core terms verbatim then you can skip this step!
 Next time you plan data collection use the standard DwC term headers!
+{: .callout}

 > ## Exercise
 >